CiRL: Open-Source Environments for Reinforcement Learning in Circular Economy and Net Zero: Compartments and Compartmental Networks

-with $r_\text{e}$ and $r_\text{s}$ denoting the mean reward over 100 episodes at the end and at the start of the training, respectively.
+with $n_\text{ts}$ the number of training time steps.
+Thus, $\psi$ is the average increase of the reward per time step, i.e., per interaction between the agent and the environment.
 The parameter $s$ is calculated by considering as a success an episode in which the end effector reaches a distance from the target smaller than 0.04 m and the joint torques are less than 0.005 Nm.
 We have run 10,000 episodes and counted the successful episodes.